burningwave/json/docs/index.md

 ```java
 ObjectHandler.Finder finder = objectHandler.newFinder();
 ```
-Once you obtained the finder you can use it to search items inside the JSON:
+Once you obtained the finder you can use it to search items inside the JSON document:
 ```java
 //Searching for the first occurrence by path suffix
 ObjectHandler sportOH = finder.findFirstForPathEndsWith("sport");